Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Lagrangian submanifolds

-This subsection is devoted to the proof of Theorem \ref{theorem:main}.
-The argument is a modification of that of Seidel in Sections 3 and 4 of $\cite{ps4}$, and the main new ingredient that enters into our proof is the operation $\ast_k$ introduced in Section \ref{section:product}.
-First, we want to make precise the meaning of property $(\widetilde{\textrm{H}})$ in the statement of Theorem 2.2.
+In subsection we prove Theorem \ref{theorem:main}.
+The argument is a modification of that of Seidel in $\cite{ps4}$, Sections 3 and 4, and the main new ingredient that enters into our proof is the operation $\ast_k$ introduced in Appendix \ref{section:product}.
+First, we want to make precise the meaning of property $(\widetilde{\textrm{H}})$ in the statement of Theorem \ref{theorem:main}.